ExperiBass/esiJS/README.md

 // Use all functions like this: let a = await esiJS.group.function()
 // functions MUST be 'await'ed, otherwise they wont work properly
+// except `getSettings` and `setSettings`, those are synchronous functions

 // ALLIANCE:
 esiJS.alliance.alliances() // returns a array of active alliances